HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Related Work

-{\bf Oversquashing.} One consequence of the finite hidden dimension buffer size is the gradual loss of long-distance information through message-passing.
-Analytically, oversquashing is expressed in terms of information bottleneck severity \cite{di2023over}, which on an associated manifold correspond to areas of negative curative \cite{topping2021understanding}.
-While maintaining topology, $k$-hop aggregation reduces commute time between any two nodes in the graph by factor $k$.
-To this end, one focus of graph rewiring techniques is the creation \cite{gutteridge2023drew, arnaiz2022diffwire} or removal \cite{karhadkar2022fosr} of graph edges.
-However, rewiring does not constrain to graph topology; superficial relationships are created while real ones are removed.
+Since the update function in MPNNs is generally not injective, the expressive power of first-order message passing is inherently limited.
+The set of non-isomorphic graphs that any $1$-hop aggregation scheme can uniquely color is a strict subset of those distinguishable by the $1$-WL test \cite{morris2019weisfeiler}.
+Enhancing MPNN expressivity beyond the $1$-WL test has therefore become a critical research area. \citet{zhang2023rethinking} show that MPNNs aggregate feature vectors across all $k$-hops and exhibit expressivity between $1$- and $3$-WL.

+Due to the finite capacity of hidden representations, long-range information is gradually lost through message passing.
+Analytically, oversquashing can be quantified in terms of information bottleneck severity \cite{di2023over,topping2021understanding}.
+To mitigate this, graph rewiring techniques either add \cite{gutteridge2023drew,arnaiz2022diffwire} or remove \cite{karhadkar2022fosr} edges to improve information flow.
+However, such rewiring does not explicitly preserve the original topology and may create superficial connections while removing genuine ones.
+In contrast, $k$-hop aggregation maintains topology while reducing the effective commute time between any two nodes by a factor of $k$, thereby theoretically alleviating oversquashing \cite{topping2021understanding}.

-{\bf Oversmoothing.} Overlapping respective fields and other embedded positive-feedback structures, {\it e.g.} cliques and cycles, often cause the convergence of feature-vectors to a constant value, that is, the convergence of the Dirichlet energy function to zero \cite{rusch2023survey}.
-In contrast, feature-vectors from nodes in the $k$-hop neighbourhood tend to increase in diversity for hop distance. \cite{wang2020multi} show that re-weighting the adjacency matrix based on multi-hop connectivity drastically reduces oversmoothing.
+Overlapping receptive fields cause node feature vectors to converge toward constant values, corresponding to the Dirichlet energy approaching zero \cite{rusch2023survey}.
+In contrast, feature diversity between nodes tends to increase with hop distance within the $k$-hop neighborhood \cite{ai2024a2gcn}. \citet{wang2020multi} shows that re-weighting the adjacency matrix based on multi-hop connectivity mitigates oversmoothing and improves performance.